dfinity/portal/docs/developer-docs/functionality/rosetta/hotkeys.md

 - Why do I get *"Algorithm ed25519 not found"* while generating the PEM file?

 The version of OpenSSL included in MacOS doesn't support ed25519 by default.
-You may have to install another version of OpenSSL, or run the command from a Linux machine.
+You may have to install another version of OpenSSL (for example through *brew*), or run the command from a Linux machine.